stephentgrammer/qcew_msa_project/README.md

   to compile and run your code.
 * Elegance and performance will both be taken into consideration.
-* If you find any requirements to be ambiguous, go with your best guess and document you decision.
+* If you find any requirements to be ambiguous, go with your best guess and document your decision.
 We are not intentionally being ambiguous, but we do want to evaluate your persistence in the face of roadblocks.
 * If you reach twenty hours of work on the project, take note of where you are and what you were planning to do next, and submit your work in progress.